Posts Tagged ‘Relationships’

 In a relationship, it is vital to consider keeping your emotional bank account firmly in the black.
 Dipping into the red can lead to disaster.
 In her research on how a steady diet of positive emotions can help you thrive in life, Psychologist Dr Barbara Fredrickson, identified that it requires a ratio of three positive…

-Read MoreHow to communicate with your partner effectively
+Read MoreHow to Communicate with Your Partner Effectively

 Communication is vital if you are trying to reconnect with your partner after years of being together but feeling you have drifted apart.
 Sometimes we slip into negative communication patterns harmful to our relationship; John Gottman identifies these as a relationship’s Four Horsemen of the Apocalypse.
-In my podcast with co-host Gary Austin, Love in…
+While these patterns show up in many relationships, I…

 Read MoreSetting boundaries: Why they are essential in every relationship